casangi/casadocs/docs/tasks/task_sdbaseline.rst

    .. rubric::   Example 1

    This is one of the simplest examples.
-To fit and remove a Chebyshev polynomial function (default is 5th order) from the data 'sd_data.ms', using only spectral window 0, and fitting channels 100-800 and 1200-2000 (to avoid, for example, band-pass roll off at the edges, and perhaps an emission line that might occur over channels 800-1200).
+To fit and remove a Chebyshev polynomial function (default is of 5th order) from the data 'sd_data.ms', using only spectral window 0, and fitting channels 100-800 and 1200-2000 (to avoid, for example, band-pass roll off at the edges, and perhaps an emission line that might occur over channels 800-1200).

    ::